vand3rlinden/vand3rlinden.github.io/content/post/mdo-attack-simulation.md

 Phish Landing Page:
 ![IMAGE](/images/mdo-attack-simulation/mdo-attack-simulation-4.png)

-Once the user clicked on the link and logged in, they received an email from ```notification@attacksimulationtraining.com``` for each action to complete a training course.
+Once the user clicked on the link and logged in, they received an email from `notification@attacksimulationtraining.com` for each action to complete a training course.

 ![IMAGE](/images/mdo-attack-simulation/mdo-attack-simulation-5.png)
 > ***NOTE:*** _You may want to remove the External tag for the notification email.
-To do so, run the cmdlet ```Set-ExternalInOutlook -AllowList "attacksimulationtraining.com"``` by using the Exchange Online PowerShell module._
+To do so, run the cmdlet `Set-ExternalInOutlook -AllowList @{Add="attacksimulationtraining.com"}` by using the Exchange Online PowerShell module._

 The link will take the user to the Defender portal to complete the courses.